iot2tangle/BeagleBone-Black/http-sender/README.md

 ```
 #### 5) Run:
 ```
-./BeagleboneBW-HTTP
+./BeagleboneB-HTTP
 ```

 If the *I2T Streams HTTP Gateway* is configured correctly (we will explain this next), ***you will be sending data to Tangle via Streams***.

-The following capture shows a *BeagleboneBW* with a *BME280* connected (note how the sensor is detected automatically):
+The following capture shows a *BeagleboneB* with a *BME280* connected (note how the sensor is detected automatically):

 ![Raspberry with BME280 sending data to the Tangle](https://i.postimg.cc/cH6TWpXP/Screenshot-from-2020-10-16-11-33-05.png)